 See a famous Vegas night show.

 No trip to Vegas is complete without attending a show or concert.
 On previous trips, I’ve enjoyed Cirque Dd Soleil, Blue Man Group and various musical performers that have toured through.
-This time, my gal pal and I in true girls-night-out fashion went to see the amazing Magic Mike Live at the Hard Rock Hotel and it definitely did not disappoint.
+This time, my gal pal and I in true girls-night-out fashion went to see the amazing Magic Mike Live and it definitely did not disappoint.
 Not knowing what to expect, the fantasy-driven show had us completely blown away.
 It was not as raunchy as one might expect, but still utterly sexy, impressive, and entertaining.
 The dancers were talented and engaging, and the female emcee and audience participation had us laughing to tears.
 I would be happy to attend it again, and will let the following gifs speak for themselves.

 Tip: If you want to get called up on stage, wear pants to the show!
 They won't bring you up if you're wearing a dress or skirt.